-Arena Rugby is played in indoors arena with an astroturf surface.
-The dimensions of the field are much smaller than the field used for playing Rugby Sevens.
+Arena Rugby is played in an indoor arena with an astroturf surface.
+The dimensions of the field are much smaller than the field used for playing rugby sevens.
 The playing area, a few feet away from the sidelines, is surrounded by barricades that enables play to resume quickly when a player goes out-of-bounds.
 The ball used is the same as the rugby ball used for playing rugby union.

 The game play and scoring is exactly the same as Rugby Sevens.
 The only major difference in scoring is that, in Arena Rugby, the only way of scoring is by means of tries.

 Arena Rugby is not a very popular sport.
 It has a minor presence only in the United States.
 Most tournaments conducted are only at a club level.
 An attempt to promote the game at a bigger level under the banner of World Arena Rugby was started in early 21st century, but it quickly fizzled out due to the lack of interest in the league.